conorkeane01/digital-rain-cpp-ck/_posts/2024-03-11-Problem Solving.md

 One of my major problems was getting used to the Object Oriented Programming style.
 I was not used to the creating of constructors and deconstructors.
 This mixed with the new c++ I was learning made it very difficult at times for me.

-I used class notes and windows c++ documentation to help get a grip on these changes and solve any problems I was having.
-Sites like StackOverFlow, GeeksforGeeks and DigitalOcean were also helpful websites for problems I ran into.
+I used class notes [7] and windows c++ documentation [1] to help get a grip on these changes and solve any problems I was having.
+Sites like StackOverFlow[6], GeeksforGeeks[5] and DigitalOcean[8] were also helpful websites for problems I ran into.

 Problems like changing the system colour to blue and then trying to figure out how to change it to a different colour or back to defualt.
 I encountered prblems here that would result in half my digital rain symbols being blue and the other half being white.